Charleston (dance): Dance steps

+Decline and later forms

-The Charleston and similar dances such as the Black Bottom which involved "kicking up your heels" were very popular in the latter 1920s.
+The Charleston and similar dances, such as the Black Bottom, which involved "kicking up your heels," were very popular in the latter 1920s.
 The trend subsided after 1930, probably in part because the new fashion for floor-level sheath evening dresses, which constricted the legs, did not suit them.
 In a British Pathé Instructional Short of 1933, a new variation – the "Crawl Charleston" – is demonstrated by Santos Casini and Jean Mence, a very sedate dance similar to a tango or waltz.
 It was not until dress hemlines rose toward the end of the thirties that the Charleston is again seen in film.

 A slightly different form of Charleston became popular in the 1930s and 1940s, and is associated with Lindy Hop.
-In this later form, the hot jazz timing of the '20s Charleston was adapted to suit swing jazz music.
+In this later form, the hot jazz timing of the '20s Charleston was adapted to swing jazz.
 This style of Charleston has many common names, including Lindy Charleston, Savoy Charleston, '30s or '40s Charleston, and Swinging Charleston, and its basic step takes eight counts and is danced either alone or with a partner.
 Frankie Manning and other Savoy dancers saw themselves as doing Charleston steps within the Lindy rather than dancing the Charleston itself.

 Contemporary Charleston

-Today Charleston is an important dance in Lindy Hop dance culture, danced in many permutations: alone (solo), with a partner, or in groups of couples or solo dancers.
+Today, Charleston is an important dance in Lindy Hop dance culture, danced in many permutations: alone (solo), with a partner, or in groups of couples or solo dancers.
 The basic step allows for a vast range of variations and improvisation.
 Both the 20s and Swinging Charleston styles are popular today, though swinging Charleston is more commonly integrated into Lindy Hop dancing.

-The Guinness World Record for the largest Charleston dance is 1,096 participants, set by Revel In Dance in Shrewsbury, UK on September 22nd 2018.
+The Guinness World Record for the largest Charleston dance is 1,096 participants, set by Revel In Dance in Shrewsbury, UK, on September 22, 2018.

 Solo

-Charleston can be danced solo, or with a partner.
-Its simple, flexible basic step makes it easy to concentrate on styling, improvisation and musicality.
+Charleston can be danced solo or with a partner.
+Its basic step allows a focus on styling, improvisation and musicality.